 Arlington Public Schools (APS) is a diverse and inclusive school community, committed to academic excellence and integrity.
 APS provides instruction in a caring, safe and healthy learning environment, responsive to each student, in collaboration with families and the community.

-For the 2019-20 school year, APS will have 37 schools across the school division.
+APS has 37 schools across the school division.
 APS also offers a wide array of option schools and programs that provide students specialized education programs through an application process.
 Ultimately, APS’ vision is to be an inclusive community that empowers all students to foster their dreams, explore possibilities, and create their futures as detailed in the 2018-24 APS Strategic Plan.

 This page is a quick reference guide for realtors to provide a brief overview of the information about APS most realtors often seek to share with their clients.